Big-Ideas-Lab/BIL-Git/README.md

 4. [Code Styling](#code-styling)

 ## Why?
+There are many reasons why version control systems are critical to the success of most software and digital projects.
+As data scientists and researchers, version control systems such as Git serves similar purposes as a traditional lab notebook - **track experiments, enhance teamwork, improve reproducability, and safeguard our main intellectual output.**

+### For Yourself

+### For Your Team

+### For the Community

 ## General Workflow
 The instructions below were adopted from a standard feature branch workflow that you can read more about in this [article](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 This workflow is adjusted to work with the typical team size and collaboration needs in the lab, but feel free to adopt a variation if it fits your project goals better.